Pinterest · Performance+ · Dec 2022 to Oct 2025

 Adoption

 Fig. 01 · Optimal Setup Framework.
 Advertiser intent, meaning objective, budget, and creative type, informs every downstream configuration.
-Adopted across four teams as the shared design standard.

 Optimal Setup Framework diagram: advertiser intent mapped to downstream configuration.